Persian Gulf Pro League: Persian Gulf Pro League

 The league changed its name from Persian Gulf Cup to Persian Gulf Pro League in 2014.
 The Iranian Football Federation decided also to change the logos of the Persian Gulf Pro League and of the Azadegan League.
-The 2014–15 Persian Gulf Pro League was embossed by an exciting championship battle between Sepahan, Tractor and Naft Tehran.
-Tractor was ahead of their opponents Naft Tehran on goal difference, and a point of Sepahan.
-Tractor and Naft Tehran faced each other at Sahand, while Sepahan had to play Saipa at home.
-Tractor were in front 3–1 after an hour thanks to goals from Brazilian striker Edinho, Andranik Teymourian and Farid Karimi.
-But, then the game started to turn worse for Tractor.
-A very controversial red card for national team captain Andranik Teymourian and two goals by the visitors destroyed Tractor dreams.
+The 2014–15 Persian Gulf Pro League was embossed by a championship battle between Sepahan, Tractor and Naft Tehran.
 Furthermore, there were strange events in the stadium, including a lot of misinformation and disturbed telecommunication.
 Although Sepahan secured their title with a 2–0 victory over Saipa, thousands of Tractor supporters celebrated on the pitch, believing that they won the league for the first time in club's history.

 Also the 2015–16 Persian Gulf Pro League was not decided until the last matchday.
-Thanks to two goals from Rahim Zahivi at the last matchday against Zob Ahan, the Ahvaz based team Esteghlal Khuzestan won the league sensational in front of Persepolis and Esteghlal Tehran.
-Persepolis missed their big opportunity winning the league after eight years.
-They were shocked on matchday 28 as they lost their match against Naft Tehran 0–2 at a packed Azadi.
-However, Persepolis dominated the next season and won the 2016–17 Persian Gulf Pro League clear before Esteghlal Tehran and Tractor.
-Persepolis football team claimed the Iran Professional League (IPL) with three games to spare and repeated the title in 2017-18 Season.
+Esteghlal Khuzestan won the league in front of Persepolis and Esteghlal.
+Persepolis missed their opportunity winning the league after eight years.
+However, Persepolis dominated the next season and won the 2016–17 Persian Gulf Pro League.
+Persepolis football team claimed the Iran Professional League (IPL) and repeated the title in 2017-18 Season.
 The Following Season Persepolis again were champion for three times in a row.